gmum/few-shot-hypernets-public/README.md

 hypernetwork to create the parameters of the classification module.
 Consequently, we rely on relations between embeddings of the support examples instead of direct feature values provided by the backbone models.
 Thanks to this approach, our model can adapt to highly different tasks.

+### BayesianHyperShot

+While HyperShot obtains very good results, it is limited by typical problems such as poorly quantified uncertainty due to limited data size.
+We further show that incorporating Bayesian neural networks into our general framework, an approach we call BayesHyperShot, solves this issue.

 ### HyperMAML
 The aim of Few-Shot learning methods is to train models which can easily adapt to previously unseen tasks, based on small